wojtekmach/keathley.github.io/_posts/2015-03-24-dask-keyboard-keycap-placement.md

 categories: keyboards
 ---

-Through a series of unlikely events the keycaps on my Das keyboard ultimate became removed and put back in incorrect positions.
-Luckily I found this helpful chart that shows where all of the caps are supposed to go.
+Through a series of unlikely events the keycaps on my [Das Keyboard](http://www.daskeyboard.com/model-s-ultimate/) became removed and re-placed in incorrect positions.
+Luckily I found this helpful chart that shows all of the cap positions.

 ![DAS Keycap Placement]({{ site.url }}/assets/images/das_keycap_placement.jpg)